 New ATE project principal investigators (PIs): When you worked with your evaluator to develop an evaluation plan for your project proposal, you were probably focused on the big picture—how to gather credible and meaningful evidence about the quality and impact of your work.
-To ensure your evaluation achieves its aims, take these four steps now to make sure your project provides the human resources, time, and information needed for a successful evaluation:
+To ensure your evaluation achieves its aims, take these three steps now to make sure your project provides the human resources, time, and information needed for a successful evaluation:

 - Schedule regular meetings with your evaluator.
 Regular meetings help ensure that your project’s evaluation receives adequate attention.
 These exchanges should be in real time—via phone call, web meetings, or face-to-face—not just email.
 See EvaluATE’s new Communication Plan Checklist for ATE PIs and Evaluators for a list of other communication issues to discuss with your evaluator at the start of a project.

 - Work with your evaluator to create a project evaluation calendar.
 This calendar should span the life of your project and include the following:

 - Due dates for National Science Foundation (NSF) annual reports: You should include your evaluation reports or at least information from the evaluation in these reports.
 Work backward from their due dates to determine when evaluation reports should be completed.
 To find out when your annual report is due, go to Research.gov, enter your NSF login information, select “Awards & Reporting,” then “Project Reports.”

 - Advisory committee meeting dates: You may want your evaluator to attend these meetings to learn more about your project and to communicate directly with committee members.

 - Project events: Activities such as workshops and outreach events present valuable opportunities to collect data directly from the individuals involved in the project.
 Make sure your evaluator is aware of them.